github/docs/content/github/authenticating-to-github/creating-a-personal-access-token.md

 If you are not prompted for your username and password, your credentials may be cached on your computer.
 You can [update your credentials in the Keychain](/github/getting-started-with-github/updating-credentials-from-the-macos-keychain) to replace your old password with the token.

-Instead of manually entering your PAT for every HTTPS Git operation, you can cache your token with a Git client.
+Instead of manually entering your PAT for every HTTPS Git operation, you can cache your PAT with a Git client.
 Git will temporarily store your credentials in memory until an expiry interval has passed.
 You can also store the token in a plain text file that Git can read before every request.
 For more information, see "[Caching your {% data variables.product.prodname_dotcom %} credentials in Git](/github/getting-started-with-github/caching-your-github-credentials-in-git)."

 ### Further reading